-The Angola Field Group makes an annual Geology Field Trip with geologist Tako Koning to the Libongos Oil Seeps two hours from Luanda.
-Tako Koning writes about his experience ‘Solving the Mystery of Angolan Oil’ which features the Libongos Oil Seeps, in the April 2013 issue of the APPG Explorer here.
+Every year the Angola Field Group makes a geology field trip with geologist Tako Koning to the Libongos Oil Seeps, a two hour drive from Luanda.
+Tako wrote about his experience ‘Solving the Mystery of Angolan Oil’ which features the Libongos Oil Seeps for the APPG Explorer magazine (April 2013 issue) here.

 July 1, 2011 Field Trip: Angola Polishing Diamonds Factory in Telatona, Luanda Sul.
 (All photos Henriette Koning.)